 Dr. Butler has won awards for her work, including the College of Nursing’s Louise Zegeer Excellence in Undergraduate Teaching and Excellence in Graduate Teaching Awards, and the UK College of Education's A Teacher Who Made a Difference.
-She received the UK College of Nursing Outstanding Alumni Award in 2015.
+She received the UK College of Nursing Outstanding Alumni Award in 2015 and was a finalist for the University of North Carolina at Chapel Hill School of Nursing Outstanding Alumni Award in 2022.
 Her peer-reviewed work has been presented in national and international venues, as well as published in many high impact professional journals and two award-winning textbooks.
 She recently served as Co-Editor for a special edition of the Western Journal of Nursing Research focused on Tobacco and Social Justice.

-Dr. Butler is a member of Sigma Theta Tau International Honor Society for Nursing and actively contributes to the nursing profession through membership in five professional organizations, service as a manuscript reviewer, and leadership in national and international organizations.
-Prior to coming to the College of Nursing, Dr. Butler was a Clinical Nurse Specialist at the Markey Cancer Center and served in several key leadership positions at UK HealthCare.
+Dr. Butler is a member of Sigma Theta Tau International Honor Society for Nursing and actively contributes to the nursing profession through membership in professional organizations, service as a manuscript reviewer, and leadership in national and international organizations.
+Prior to coming to the College of Nursing, Dr. Butler was a Clinical Nurse Specialist at the Markey Cancer Center where she helped to establish the Immunotherapy Program, and served in several key leadership positions at UK HealthCare.
 The scope of her work is aimed at improving health outcomes for those living in Kentucky and beyond.
-As an aside, Dr. Butler is an accomplished pianist, and provides music for UK College of Nursing graduation ceremonies.

 Phone: (859) 323-5684